-Turns out it’s a really great time to become an appliance service technician.
+Did you know it’s an excellent time to become an appliance service technician?
 Not many people realize that this industry is booming in Canada.
 And there are tons of job opportunities—if you have the right skillset.

-Last year, the Pre-apprenticeship Training (PAT) Institute partnered with Whirlpool Canada to help students prepare for all the jobs opening up in the appliance field.
+Last year, Herzing College Skilled Trades Training partnered with Whirlpool Canada to help students prepare for all the jobs opening up in the appliance field.

-Whirlpool can’t find enough qualified service technicians to hire—and PAT runs an appliance training program—so the partnership was a win-win for everyone.
+Whirlpool can’t find enough qualified service technicians to hire—and we run an appliance training program—so the partnership was a win-win for everyone.

-Basically, Whirlpool Canada is providing PAT with all the latest training materials and techniques, plus a whole collection of Whirlpool appliances for students to learn on.
+Basically, Whirlpool Canada is providing Herzing with all the latest training materials and techniques, plus a whole collection of Whirlpool appliances for students to learn on.

 Their goal?
 To produce appliance service technicians who know Whirlpool’s products, and the latest electronic/diagnostic tools and techniques.

-And then they hire the most skilled graduates from PAT’s program.
+The best part?
+They hire the most skilled graduates, straight out of our program.
 Graduates like Christine Cunningham.

 This week we interviewed Christine to find out why she chose appliance repair—and what life is like working for Whirlpool Canada.
 Here’s what we found out.